rufusroflpunch/td/README.md

       and lists the file name as the project, i.e. +source.rb.
       File globs, such as *.rb, are accepted.

-This script will look for a todo.txt first in your current directory, then in your home directory if it does not find one.
-At that point, it will only use the done.txt in that same directory, or it will create a new one.
-If you want to use a separate todo.txt for a specific project, make sure you create a new one first, if you already have one in your home folder.
+This application can use different todo.txt files depending on their location.
+Here is the file locations of todo.txt in order of precedence:

+1) Local folder: This is always used if it exists.
+2) Environment variable $TODOTXT
+3) Home folder (~/todo.txt)

+If it doesn't locate one, it will create a todo.txt it in the directory of lowest precedence.
+It will always use the done.txt for completed that is located in the same directory as todo.txt, or create a new one.